Breaking new ground

 About the author

-Sarah is a solicitor in Burnetts' Commercial Property team
+Sarah is an Associate Solicitor in Burnetts' Commercial Property team.